Comparative Adjectives in English

 2

-Some adjectives have exceptions when forming the comparative form.
+Some adjectives have irregular forms for comparison.
 Here are some exceptions to the rule:

 • Good – Better